daniel-sc/podio-backup/README.md

 This runs as php commandline script (cli) and is based on: http://www.podiomail.com/blog/easy-podio-full-backup.php (thanks!)

+A superior (hosted) backup solution is found at https://www.cloud-backup-for-podio.com (check it out!).

 Features include:
 -------------------------
 - _Incremental backup_ (files are downloaded only once and are linked on subsequent runs).